 1- Jeep compass 2021

-- Jeep compass 2021: Jeep compass is a heavy-bodied car for consumers who are a big fan of sports cars.
-It will easily cost between 17 – 18 lakhs, expected to release around 21st of January 2021.
+The jeep compass is a heavy-bodied car for consumers who are big fans of sports cars.
+It will easily cost between 17 – 18 lakhs, expected to release around the 21st of January 2021.
 Apart from just Suvs, jeep India is launching a heavily modernized dashboard with a touchscreen infotainment system in the latest technology.

-Jeep compass facelift is expected to be 1.4 litres of petrol engine and 2.0 liter of diesel engine.
+Jeep compass facelift is expected to be 1.4 liters of petrol engine and 2.0 liter of diesel engine.

 Jeep Compass has to compete with Scorpio, hector plus, XUV500.
 They already have quite a fanbase in India and it will be a tough crowd to impress.
 The company will offer Jeep Compass in five different trims.
 And the colors available in seven colors are exotic red, magnesio grey Minimal Gray, Bright White, Brilliant Black, Galaxy Blue, and Techno Green.